kkotwal94/IsoReportProcessor/README.md

 * Spamming routes in chrome(~50 times) freezes up data fetching on chrome
 * Alias on webpack can't find Alloy-editor
 * Navbar doesn't know which route we are on therefore animation doesn't change marker :/
-* Refresh on nested route can't load 'window.href' (should use react router to pull route)
+* Reloading css on refresh at nested route, and local data

 #About: